5 Ways To Get Your Car Ready for Winter in Canada

 - Windshield Wiper Fluid

-You should also include an abrasive substance that you can spread in order to give your tires grip.
+You should also include an abrasive substance that you can spread in order to give your tires a grip.
 A bag of sand is a good option.
 You can also use non-clumping kitty litter.
 Kitty litter is commonly sold in large plastic tubs that make pouring it easy.

 Finally, there are a few miscellaneous items you should keep in your vehicle this includes: